georgethomps/southwest-flight-count-scraper/README.md

 **Project Description**

-This data scraper will allow users to retrieve the count of available "one-stop" and "non-stop" flights given origin and destination locations within a provided CSV file.
+This web scraping program will allow users to retrieve the count of available "one-stop" and "non-stop" Southwest flights with a CSV file that contains a list of origin and destination flight pairs.

 &nbsp;